-Craft trends can be tricky- they’ll sneak up on your and then seem to explode in popularity.
-When I first saw people mentioning sublimating I had no idea what they meant, or why the average crafter would think it’s worth the start-up cost just to try it.
-Sublimation also seemed like a lot to figure out, and that was intimidating.
-But recently, I decided it was time to try sublimating and I found that the learning curve isn’t nearly as high as I thought it was.
-It’s not as expensive as I first thought either.
-And in this post, I’ll explain in simple terms what sublimation is and give you the basics of what you need to know as well as answer the common questions people usually have about sublimation and Cricut.
+Craft trends can be tricky- they’ll sneak up on you and then suddenly seem to explode in popularity.
+For a long time, when I saw people mentioning sublimation printing, I had no idea what they meant or why the average crafter would think it’s worth the start-up cost just to try it.
+Sublimation also seemed like a lot to figure out, which intimidated me.
+But there are so many cool things to make.
+And I hate not being able to make something I see.
+So I got the sublimation printer and figured it all out.
+And I thought it would be helpful to give beginners the basics of how the sublimation printing process works, what you need to know, and answer the common questions people usually have about sublimation and Cricut.